Form 8050 (Rev December 2009) - Internal Revenue Service-2025

 Contact us

-Use Form 8888 if: You want us to directly deposit your refund (or part of it) to either two or three accounts at a bank or other financial institution (such as a mutual fund, brokerage firm, or credit union) in the United States, or.
+Use Form 8888 to directly deposit your refund (or part of it) to one or more accounts at a bank or other financial institution (such as a mutual fund, brokerage firm, or credit union) in the United States.
+This form can also be used to buy up to $5,000 in paper series I savings bonds with your refund.

 Corporations file this form to request that the IRS deposit a corporate income tax refund directly into an account at any U.S. bank or other financial institution that accepts direct deposits.